stella-vujic/ca2dataScripts_stella/README.md

 3. Preprocess the images

 ### Formatting raw input data
-First the data should be in a BIDs like format (but not quite), for now the scripts enclosed only support the following directory structure:
+Currently, the preprocessing script only supports files organized into a highly specfic directory hierarchy.

 ```
 SLC/